-This investment policy applies to all the financial assets and funds held by the City.
+This investment policy applies to all aspects of investing the financial assets and funds held by the City of Pflugerville.
 These funds are defined in the City's Comprehensive Annual Financial Report (CAFR) and include:

-General Fund

-Special Revenue Fund

-Utility Fund

-Debt Service Fund

-Capital Project Fund

-Trust and Agency Fund

-Any new fund created by the City unless specifically

-exempted by the City Council and this policy.
+General Fund Special Revenue Fund Utility Fund Debt Service Fund Capital Project Fund Trust and Agency Fund Any new fund created by the City unless specifically exempted by the City Council and this policy.